Anish-2005/Tech-Expo/README.md

 ## 📞 Support

-For support, email [your-email@domain.com] or create an issue in the GitHub repository.
+For support, create an issue in the GitHub repository.

 ---

 **🛰️ "Monitoring Earth's Atmosphere with Space-Grade Precision" 🛰️**

-*Built with ❤️ for the Bharatiya Antariksh Hackathon*
+*Built with ❤️ for the Tech Expo Hackathon*